borntofrappe/borntofrappe/playground/Components/Heading Permalink/README.md

+# Heading Permalink

 In the script I include the markup for several levels of headings.
-In each heading, the idea is to include an anchor link using the heading's id as a reference.
-Before the icon describing the permalink, include a `<span>` element for accessibility.
+Fpr each heading, the idea is to include an anchor link using the heading's id as a reference.
+Before the icon describing the permalink, the idea is to also add a `<span>` element for accessibility.

 ```html
 <h2 id="{id}">